doughgle/doughgle.github.io/content/blog/playing-ctf-challenges-coop-with-copilot/index.md

 ## Ask Again If It Missed Something

-In step 3 of its plan, Copilot asked me to calculate the shift for each column without showing the terminal steps.
+In step 3 of its plan, Copilot asked me to calculate the shift for each column.
+However, it didn't show the terminal steps.

 ![alt text](image-5.png)

 So I asked again:

-> please show the steps for calculate the shift for each column
+> please show the steps to calculate the shift for each column

 I remembered bash doesn't handle numbers well.
 And the generated code was hard for me to understand.
-I asked for a solution in python.
+I asked for an alternative solution in python.

 This time it came back with a script long enough that it belonged in a file.